Jacbfrancis/qr-code-component/README.md

 ### What I learned

-I learnt how to use Media queries to target browser by certain characteristics, features, and user preferences, then apply styles based on those characteristics.
+- I learnt how to use Media queries to target browser by certain characteristics and features then apply styles based on those characteristics.

+- I learnt how to use CSS Flexbox to position elements.

 ### Continued development

-  - Building responsive layouts.
+  - Building responsive layouts with CSS Flexbox and media queries.
-  - Learn CSS Flexbox.
   - Learn the concept of mobile-first workflow.

 ### Useful resources

-- [Google fonts](https://fonts.google.com/) - This helped me to implement fonts on the website, so no trouble with font embedding.
+- [Google fonts](https://fonts.google.com/) - This helped me to implement fonts on the website.

 ## Author